 - Quick and easy ways to model language and sentence structure in Clicker activities

-- Resources for expanding students’ general and topic-specific vocabulary
+- Resources for expanding pupils’ general and topic-specific vocabulary

 Clicker: Inclusive classroom support for dyslexic learners

-Clicker is used in classrooms around the world to support and empower young learners with dyslexia.
-In this session, Phil and Katie demonstrate how Clicker helps students with dyslexia to:
+Clicker is the most widely-used reading and writing tool in the UK for young learners with dyslexia.
+In this session, Phil and Katie demonstrate how Clicker helps dyslexic pupils to:

 - Overcome spelling frustration